home-assistant/home-assistant.io/source/_integrations/wiz.markdown

 - ESP20_SHRGB_31R
 - ESP20_SHTW_31R

-Please note: the power monitoring sensor reports in Watts (W), rather than kiloWatts per hour (kWh).
+Please note: the power monitoring sensor reports in Watts (W), rather than kilowatts per hour (kWh).
 As a result, it is not compatible with the Energy Dashboard.
 There is currently a workaround for this:

 1. Go to {% my integrations title="**Settings** > **Devices & Services**" %} and click on the + button to add a new integration.
 2. Search for Riemann Sum Integral and select it from the list.